About Cigna

 If you’re already collecting Social Security disability benefits, you’ll be automatically enrolled in Medicare Part A; Part B is optional since you must meet a deductible and pay monthly premiums before Medicare begins covering your medical expenses.

-While Original Medicare care does offer comprehensive coverage, it does not cover a number of medical needs, such as vision and dental care, some prescription drugs, and hospital stays lasting longer than 150 days.
-There are supplementary Medicare plans that may help you cover these costs.
+While Original Medicare Care does offer comprehensive coverage, it does not cover a number of medical needs, such as vision and dental care, some prescription drugs, and hospital stays lasting longer than 150 days.

 Medicare Part A

-Medicare Part A does not cover prescription medication, medical devices, vision care, dental care, hearing exams or hearing aids, or health care outside of the US.
+Medicare Part A does not cover prescription medication, medical devices, vision care, dental care, hearing exams, hearing aids, or health care outside of the US.
 Supplementary Medicare plans can be purchased for this type of coverage.

 Medicare Part B